PrimozRatej/CertificateChain/README.md

 	3. Restart the emulator and run the app.
 **The system reports an erro**r: ```CERTIFICATE_VERIFY_FAILED: self signed certificate in certificate chain```.
-Based on the research, I would refuse viris_thesis but one big but refuse thesis from Viris when it comes to pen testing.
-I do not dare because I am not a pen tester.
+Based on the research, I would refuse viris_thesis but one big but refuse thesis from Viris when it comes to pen-testing.
+I do not dare because I am not a pentester.

 	4. Why did Viris successfully intercept packets?
-		4.1 Did they uploaded their certificate to the device?
+		4.1 Did they upload their certificate to the device?
 		4.2 When was pen testing done (date)?
-		4.3 Has been HttpClient updated since pentesting (depends on 4.2)?
+		4.3 Has been HttpClient updated since pen-testing (depends on 4.2)?
 		4.4 Has our code been updated (depends on 4.2)?
-		4.5 In which environment did pen testing take place (qa-logatec?, production?)?
+		4.5 In which environment did pen-testing take place (qa-logatec?, production?)?
 		4.6 Is it possible that another version of httpClient is running in the environment in which they performed the test?
 		4.7 And lastly, Maybe I'm looking at it completely wrong, again they are pen testers and I'm not.

-### 5. How could you still get the data when snooping?🕵️‍♂️...(That I think of)
+### 5. How did I get the data when snooping?🕵️‍♂️
 #### 5.1 override ```createHttpClient```
 ```dart
 // In main